 First of all, let me point out, I’m in no way a doctor and I can not and will not take the place of your doctor.
 Ok, disclaimer done!

 I guess I just got used to it.
-I was busy with babies, and then kids, homeschool, teens and now young adults.
+I was busy with babies, and then busy with everything that comes with kids, homeschool, teens and now young adults.
 I didn’t have time to think about it.
 Again, I just thought my periods were normal and I didn’t find out till recently that it wasn’t.
-If you have painful periods, or heavy periods, talk to your doctor.
+If you have painful periods or heavy periods, talk to your doctor.
 It may not be normal.
 We girls don’t take our girly health seriously at all.
 I went for years without going to an ob/gyn after my last daughter was born; I think probably about 10 years.
 So now, I’m experiencing all kinds of emotions like fear.

 Fear is an easy one to start with.
 I’m fearful of having major surgery and yes, I know that makes me a bit of a wimp, but I don’t care.
 Fear of the recovery process and how much pain I might be in, but knowing I actually might be feeling better than I have in while.
 By the way, how am I supposed to finish up homeschooling this year when I’m stuck in bed?
 Ugh!
 I feel angry because I’m mad that I must have surgery.
 Angry that my body has betrayed me.
 Anger that my husband doesn’t talk to me about my surgery except to ask when I’m going to schedule it (Please note, he’s a great husband, but he’s a man and sometimes they don’t understand girly stuff).
 Anger that I can’t bring myself to schedule a date.
 I’m angry because my daughter and I just got on a roll with homeschool again because she has to deal with EDS and it’s her senior year and I wanted it to be perfect.